Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

                 // The author is no longer part of the allowed greeters for this invitation
                 // An example of valid case for this error happens for a user invitation,
                 // if the profile of the author changes from ADMIN to NORMAL after
-                // `invite_greeter_start_attempt` was called by the claimer "status": "author_not_allowed"
+                // `invite_greeter_start_greeting_attempt` was called by the claimer "status": "author_not_allowed"
             },
             {
-                // The attempt id doesn't correspond to any existing attempt "status": "attempt_not_found"
+                // The greeting attempt id doesn't correspond to any existing attempt "status": "greeting_attempt_not_found"
             },
             {
-                // The author did not join the attempt
+                // The author did not join the greeting attempt
-                // This should not happen, since joining is required to get the attempt ID "status": "attempt_not_joined"
+                // This should not happen, since joining is required to get the greeting attempt ID "status": "greeting_attempt_not_joined"
             },
             {
-                // The attempt has been cancelled
+                // The greeting attempt has been cancelled "status": "greeting_attempt_cancelled",
-                "status": "attempt_cancelled",
                 "fields": [
                     {
                         "name": "origin",